 This chapter explains your covered services as a member of CCHP.
-Your covered services are free as long as they are medically necessary and provided by a network provider.
-You must ask us for pre-approval (prior authorization) if the care is out-of-network except for certain sensitive services and emergency care.
-Your health plan may cover medically necessary services from an out-of-network provider.
-But you must ask CCHP for pre-approval (prior authorization) for this.
-Medically necessary services are reasonable and necessary to protect your life, keep you from becoming seriously ill or disabled, or reduces severe pain from a diagnosed disease, illness or injury.
-For Members under the age of 21, Medi-Cal services include care that is medically necessary to fix or help relieve a physical or mental illness or condition.
-For more details on your covered services, call 1-877-661-6230 (press 2) (TTY 711).
+Your covered services are free as long as they are medically necessary and provided by an innetwork provider.
+You must ask us for pre-approval (prior authorization) if the care is out-of-network except for certain sensitive services, out-of-area urgent care, and emergency care.
+Your health plan might cover medically necessary services from an out-of-network provider, but you must ask CCHP for pre-approval (prior authorization) for this.

+Medically necessary services are reasonable and necessary to protect your life, keep you from becoming seriously ill or disabled, or reduce severe pain from a diagnosed disease, illness, or injury.
+For members under the age of 21, Medi-Cal services include care that is medically necessary to fix or help relieve a physical or mental illness or condition.
+For more on your covered services, call 1-877-661-6230 (Option 2) (TTY 711).

 Members under 21 years old get extra benefits and services.
-Read Chapter 5: Child and youth well care for more information.
+To learn more, read Chapter 5, "Child and youth well care."

 Some of the basic health benefits CCHP offers are listed below.
-Benefits with a star () may need pre-approval.
+Benefits with a star () need pre-approval (prior authorization).
 Benefits with a number next to the star () need pre-approval after an initial number of visits are exceeded.
 Some benefits may require either a provider referral alone or a provider referral in addition to CCHP pre-approval.